 I followed a trail along cultivated fields, heading toward the dike that keeps Padilla Bay from flooding the farmlands.

 Our first morning after arriving on the island, Duff the neighbor came over and asked if we had seen the fireworks across the bay.
 Of course, we were still on East Coast time then, so we hadn’t.
 The next evening I managed to stay up late enough so that I could watch them.
-At this distance they looked like tiny little sparkles and puffs of light.
-Apparently this is a nightly event on the Swinomish Reservation.
+At this … Continue reading Fireworks, Swinomish Style

 Every time one of Laura’s family visits from the West Coast we get the inevitable comment about there being a church on every corner.
 The comment is valid.
 Even as a native I’m surprised when I turn a corner to find a large Greek Revival structure I’d not spotted before – and that doesn’t even include the store-front churches that pop-up just about everywhere.